openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 Optionally you can specify the following parameters:
 - `timeout` - A time-out in seconds to wait for the query result, if it's exceeded result will be discarded and the addon will do it's best effort to cancel the query.
-- `scalarResult` - If true (the default value) the query is expected to return a single scalar value that will be saved in `result` channel as a String.
+- `scalarResult` - If true (the default value) the query is expected to return a single scalar value that will be available to `result` channels as an scalar value.
-If the query can return several rows and/or several columns per row then in need to be set to false and the result will be saved in
+If the query can return several rows and/or several columns per row then it needs to be set to false and the result will be saved in
 `result` channel as a JSON String in `nonScalarResultFormat`.